 Difficulties in keeping

 This catfish is the best choice for a beginner aquarist.
 It is peaceful, enduring and easy to keep and breed.
-Corydoras panda used to be a very expensive and highly demanded fish, when it first appeared on the market at the end of 1970-s.
+Panda cory used to be a very expensive and highly demanded fish, when it first appeared on the market at the end of 1970-s.
 The fish is still extremely popular, though it has become far more available.

 Keeping in a tank

 Having free access to the water surface is a must for Corydoras catfish, since it has intestinal respiration.
 Which means that it can breathe with atmospheric air if necessary.
 This is possible due to its modified intestinal tract that ensures oxygen intake from the atmosphere.

 This feature helps the fish to survive if for some reason the oxygen content in the water is low.
 In a thank this may show as the fish goes up to the tank water surface to get some atmospheric air.
 Thus, when tank water conditions get worse it is quite natural, that the number of times the fish does up to the water surface increases.

 The ideal tank size for Corydoras panda depends on the number of fish you plan to keep and their activity level.
 These fish are relatively small, reaching around 1.5 to 2 inches (3.8 to 5 centimeters) in length when fully grown.
 Since they are social and prefer to be kept in groups, it’s essential to consider the space they’ll need to exhibit their natural schooling behavior.

 This fish will feel great in a tank created to be like Amazon river biotope, which is quite easy to do.
 Minimal tank capacity should be from 75 liters (20 gallons).
 This size allows them enough swimming space while providing adequate room for decoration, hiding spots, and other tank mates.
 However, keep in mind that a larger tank is always better if you have the space and resources.